-The following new standards, amendments and interpretations have been issued but are not effective for the fiscal year ended December 31, 2022 and accordingly, have not been applied in preparing these consolidated financial statements.
+The following new standards, amendments and interpretations have been issued but are not effective for the fiscal year ended December 31, 2023 and accordingly, have not been applied in preparing these consolidated financial statements.

-Amendments to IAS 1, Presentation of financial statements (effective January 1, 2023) provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
-This amendment is not expected to have any impact on the Company's consolidated financial statements.
+Amendments to IAS 1, Classification of Liabilities as Current or Non-current (effective January 1, 2024) provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.